jacobp100/react-isomophic-demo/README.md

 See blog posts for details on implementations.

+Open an issue if you need something clarifying.

+# Running

 This comprises of a client, server, and a quick API for demonstrational purposes.

 You'll need to have the API running for this project, which can be done with `node api`.